c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

             rts

-*Note*: We ``rol`` 163 (7 sprites \* 8 pixels per sprite \* 3 columns per sprite)
+    .. note:: We ``rol`` 163 (7 sprites \* 8 pixels per sprite \* 3 columns per sprite)
        bytes per frame.
 It takes a total of 978 (163 * 6) CPU cycles.
 It is not a lot, but it is much more than what is used in a normal text scroll.
        If we want to use the full 24 pixels (instead of 8) of the sprite, it will be three times slower.
 Be careful!

 .. figure:: https://lh3.googleusercontent.com/7j8O3TKZuljEjbSTtlfsd1xLsErRXOsI8W147As4KsvjfNXetZUhP8-BFk3AjiWW1tA7FcGjHrGRQrjOtvjbo38lfcLyaRo1GWP7p_RCFIshxOm3Gb7pOOTug6eVFLZeQ4zcagY
    :alt: rasterbars